Cell-Based Drug Discovery

 Cell-Based Drug Discovery Chair

 Dr. Gary Gintant is a Senior Research Fellow in the Dept. of Integrative Pharmacology, Integrated Science and Technology, at AbbVie.
-He is involved in multiple drug discovery and safety activities and initiatives internally; external activities include various cardiac safety initiatives (such as ILSI/HESI Proarrhythmia Models Project, the Cardiac Safety Research Consortium, and the Comprehensive in Vitro Proarrhythmia Assay Initiative) while serving on various journal editorial boards, NIH study sections, and Safety Pharmacology Society committees.
+He is involved in multiple drug discovery and safety activities and initiatives internally.
+His external activities include various cardiac safety initiatives (such as ILSI/HESI Proarrhythmia Models Project, the Cardiac Safety Research Consortium, and the Comprehensive in Vitro Proarrhythmia Assay Initiative), as well as serving on various journal editorial boards, NIH study sections, and Safety Pharmacology Society committees.
 His research interests (reflected in numerous peer-reviewed publications and book chapters) include cardiovascular pharmacology, cellular electrophysiology/ion channels, arrhythmias, application of stem-cell derived cells and tissues to drug discovery efforts, and translational medicine.
 He gained his MA., M.Phil. and PhD. degrees from the College of Physicians and Surgeons of Columbia University, NY.